 As mentioned earlier, a four-wheel-drive vehicle is essential if you plan to drive through the Eastfjords yourself in March.

-Festivals and Traditions in March in Iceland
+Festivals and Traditions in Iceland in March

 Iceland has plenty of unique traditions that take place over this period.
 Taking part in "Bun Day," "Explosion Day," or "Ash Day" could add some extra fun to your visit and help you to experience local culture.